 Since inception, we have built classrooms and kitchens in the schools and recently started constructing water tanks as water is scarce.
 Secondary school scholarships are given to the children so their education can be continued and cultural events, including birthdays are celebrated throughout the year.
 In the future we’d like to increase student attendance and our secondary school support and move into new communities.
+In February 2013, the Peruvian Ministry of Education started a food program in Triunfo.

 Please click the mydonate button below to make a donation for Perú: